skillitzimberg/pizzaria/README.md

 - [ ] Project demonstrates an understanding of this week's concepts.
 If prompted, you can discuss your code with an instructor using correct terminology.

 ## Setup/Installation Requirements
-To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/).
+To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/pizzaria).

-View the project online at [GitHub Pages](https://skillitzimberg.github.io//).

 ## Known Bugs
+There are bugs, but they are not identified yet.
+Something to do with the object and method used to format information for display.

 ## Support and contact details